multiversx/mx-chain-go/README.md

 ## Installation and running

 In order to join the network as an observer or as a validator, the required steps to **build from source and setup explicitly** are explained below.
-Alternatively, in order to use the Docker Image, jump to [Using the Docker Image](#using-the-docker-image).

 ### Step 1: install & configure go:
 The installation of go should proceed as shown in official golang installation guide https://golang.org/doc/install .
 In order to run the node, minimum golang version should be 1.17.6.